 6. Mountain Bike at Schweitzer Mountain Resort

 For an epic downhill mountain bike adventure, visit Schweitzer Mountain Resort.
-You and your bike can ride the lift to the top of the mountain, grab a bite to eat at the sky lodge, then take an epic downhill ride to the village bellow.
-Not sure you are up for a hard core downhill mountain bike adventure?
-Skip the bike and ride the lift to the Sky Lodge for food and drinks and just enjoy the fabulous 360 degree views.
+You and your bike can ride the lift to the top of the mountain, grab a bite to eat at the sky lodge, then take an epic downhill ride to the village below.
+Not sure you are up for a hardcore downhill mountain bike adventure?
+Skip the bike and ride the lift to the Sky Lodge for food and drinks and just enjoy the fabulous 360-degree views.

 7. Tour the Bird Aviation and Invention Center